Mahtte94/LeagueChampions/README.md

 # League of Legends Random Champion API

-This project provides a simple web application that allows users to randomize and retrieve information about League of Legends champions, either by specific class or from all available classes.
+This project provides a simple web application that allows users to randomize League of Legends champions, either by specific class or from all available classes.

 ## Features